Skyler Tse

 ② Display of Contents Table

-③ Collaboration, Permissions, Version History
+③ Collaboration and Version History

 ④ Content Archiving, Restoration, & Deletion